awsdocs/aws-php-developers-guide/doc_source/kms-example-grants.md

 }
 ```

-## Retire a Grant<a name="retire-a-grant"></a>
+## Retire a grant<a name="retire-a-grant"></a>

-To retire a grant for an AWS KMS CMK, use the [RetireGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RetireGrant.html) operation\.
+To retire a grant for an AWS KMS key, use the [RetireGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RetireGrant.html) operation\.
 Retire a grant to clean up after you finish using it\.

  **Imports**